 Kundra, Vivek.
-Joan Shorenstein Center on the Press, Politics and Public Policy, January 2012, Discussion Paper Series #D-70, Harvard Kennedy School.
+Shorenstein Center on Media, Politics and Public Policy, January 2012, Discussion Paper Series No. D-70, Harvard Kennedy School.

 Findings: “If … data isn’t sliced, diced and cubed to separate signal from noise, it can be useless.
 But, when made available to the public and combined with the network effect — defined by Reed’s Law, which asserts that the utility of large networks, particularly social networks, can scale exponentially with the size of the network — society has the potential to drive massive social, political and economic change….
 Channeling the power of this open data and the network effect can help: (1) Fight government corruption, improve accountability and enhance government service; (2) change the default setting of government to open, transparent and participatory; (3) create new models of journalism to separate signal from noise to provide meaningful insights; (4) launch multi-billion dollar businesses based on public sector data.”

 “The Danger of Big Data: Social Media as Computational Social Science”

 Oboler, Andre; Welsh, Kristopher; Cruz, Lito.
 First Monday, July 2012, Vol. 17, No 7.